reuteras/irtools/wsb/README.md

 # Windows Sandbox

-A collection of script to install some tools in a Windows Sandbox.
-Started with the code in the repo [Windows Sandbox Configuration][wsc].
+A collection of script to install tools for DFIR in Windows Sandbox.
+Started with the code in this repo [Windows Sandbox Configuration][wsc].
 Updated versions and also added more tools and removed some.

 Included tools:

-- Visual Studio Code
 - Amazon Corretto
+- capa
+- dnSpy (by dnSpyEx which is a unofficial continuation of the dnSpy project)
+- HxD
+- Ghidra
 - Notepad++
+- PE-bear
+- PEstudio
-- Ghidra
+- Python
 - SysinternalsSuite
+- Sysmon started with SwiftOnSecurity sysmon-config
 - x64dbg
-- Python
-- HxD
 - upx
-- PE-bear
-- PEstudio
-- Sysmon started with SwiftOnSecurity sysmon-config
-- capa
+- Visual Studio Code
 - Zimmerman Tools
 - Selected scripts from Didier Stevens

-Downloaded but not installed:
+Downloaded but not installed by default:

 - Wireshark
 - npcap

 ## Installation and configuration

-First enable Windows Sandbox by running Add and remove Windows features.
+First enable Windows Sandbox by running **Add and remove Windows features**.

-Start a PowerShell terminal.
+Then start a PowerShell terminal and download the code.

 	git clone https:/github.com/reuteras/irtools.git
 	cd irtools/wsb

+Create configuration with local path by running.

 	./createSandboxConfig.ps1

+You need to have Python 3.10 installed (or change to another version in the Sandbox by modifying the scripts).

 	./downloadFiles.ps1

 ## Usage